Academic Advising Staff

 For over thirty years, Curtis taught learning support students at Lower Dauphin High School.
 He’s taught writing to undergraduates at Elizabethtown and Lebanon Valley Colleges and graduate students in the Rosemont College MFA program.
 He’s published over one hundred stories and essays in magazines and literary journals, and his work has been cited by or included in The Best American Short Stories, The Best American Mystery Stories, The Best American Spiritual Writing, The Best Short Fictions, and in the Norton Anthology New Microfictions.
 He’s worked with a number of literary websites to publish many book reviews and author interviews.
 He is the author of two chapbooks of flash fiction, three story collections, two essay collections, four novels, and a book of creative nonfiction.

-As the Student Information Systems Coordinator, Michelle enters major, minor and concentration declarations into Elizabethtown College’s student information system.
-Working with department chairs, she coordinates advisement changes for students related to their education at E-town.
-Michelle compiles and distributes reports to various departments on campus and provides administrative support to the Academic Advising office as well as the Office of Student Wellness.
-Michelle’s administrative responsibilities include budgetary allocations, appointment/meeting scheduling, website maintenance, supply ordering and providing assistance for general academic advising and wellness questions.
+Michelle joined the Elizabethtown College community in 2016 and provides integrative and developmental advising and education to students of all levels seeking to explore their academic, career, and vocational goals.
 As the Starfish Coordinator, Michelle was a member of the integration team that customized the alerts and connections system for use at Elizabethtown.
 She regularly authors and distributes a Starfish newsletter to the campus community with tips, instructions and Starfish related accomplishments.
 Michelle assists in training sessions, provides assistance to troubleshoot any issues and communicates valuable information about the system to the campus community.
-Additionally, she’s a member of the Campus Wellness Network and the Jenzabar Users Group.